View All Resources

 Suggestions

 For many years, the class of processor (e.g., Core i7, Ryzen 5, etc.) was the primary criteria for selecting a processor.
 This is no longer true.
 For systems using Intel and AMD processors, ISC suggests six or more cores while ensuring the processor also has capable integrated graphics (AMD Radeon Graphics or better, or Intel UHD 630 or better).
-Most desktop and notebook users are well served by Intel’s Core i5 or AMD’s Ryzen 5 processors.
+Most desktop and notebook users are well served by Intel’s Core i5/Core Ultra 5 or AMD’s Ryzen 5 processors.
 Apple now uses it's own processors, all of which have at least eight cores and include capable integrated graphics.

 Depending on individual computing workloads, more processor cores or faster clock speeds, or both, may be required.
 Typical office use does not require much of either, however graphical content creators, video/audio editors, and users with mathematically or data-intensive workloads would likely benefit from faster clock speeds to complete tasks more quickly or more processing cores when used in a heavily multitasking environment.
 In addition, modern video conferencing software often uses many cores.